Legacy-Visuals-Project/Animatium/MODRINTH_DESCRIPTION.md

 - debugHudTextShadow
     - Description: Add text-shadow to F3 Debug Hud.
     - Type: BOOLEAN
-- oldChatPosition
-    - Description: Moves chat down 12 pixels like in <=1.8.x.
-    - Type: BOOLEAN
-- removeChatIndicators
+- oldChatVisual
-    - Description: Removes the chat indicators that appear to the left that were added in 1.19.x.
+    - Description: Restores the old chatbox position/visual from <=1.8.
     - Type: BOOLEAN
 - disableCameraTransparentPassthrough
     - Description: Stops camera passthrough in thirdperson in glass/etc like in <=1.15.